leo-aa88/go-iso8583/README.md

 parsed, err := lib.Parse(spec, wire)
 if err != nil {
-    // Check if it is a field-level error var fe *lib.FieldError
+    var fe *lib.FieldError
     if errors.As(err, &fe) {
         log.Fatalf("field %d failed: %v", fe.Field, fe.Err)